Q. How can I check if my chosen journal meets my funder’s Open Access requirements?

 Q. Do I need to upload all the files I have for the submission of my manuscript?

 Yes, please upload the manuscript and any supplementary information can be added as separate files.
-Please also consider uploading any supporting data to Symplectic - more instuctions about how to do this can be found on the Research Data website: https://www.data.cam.ac.uk/upload
+Please also consider uploading any supporting data to Symplectic - more instructions about how to do this can be found on the Research Data website.

 Q. Do I have to acknowledge the source of funding in Symplectic on submission?

-Yes, If the work was done on a grant you can link it during the upload at the ‘Link Funding’ stage.
-Your Symplectic record will have a record of your grants, If the grant is not listed, select ‘Grant not listed’ and this can be updated at a later stage.
+Yes, if the work was done on a grant you can link it during the upload at the ‘Link Funding’ stage.
+Your Symplectic record should have a record of your grants.
+If the grant is not listed, select ‘Grant not listed’ and this can be updated at a later stage.

 Q. Why do I need to submit grant information on Symplectic?

-If you are funded by any UKRI institution, the source of funding acknowledged in the paper will help to decide whether or not you would be eligible for payment of Gold Open Access through the block grants.
+If you are funded by any UKRI institution, the source of funding acknowledged in the paper will help to decide whether or not you would be eligible for Open Access funding through the block grants (i.e. payment of article processing charges for Gold Open Access).

 Q. What do I do if I have no grant or funds to pay publication costs?